murex/EventStormingJournal/_posts/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming.markdown

 header:
   teaser: "/imgs/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming/event-storming-3-phases-game-teaser.jpeg"
   og_image: "/imgs/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming/event-storming-3-phases-game-og.jpeg"
+variations:
+- Come to the room 30 minutes early to prepare it for the Event Storming workshop. #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- Running a collective physical energizer to get people out of their habits and raise engagement in Event Storming. #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- Don't forget to present the Event Storming workshop to the participants: start with the goal, scope, and use cases. #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- 1st phase of Event Storming: Ask participants to stick as many Domain Events related to the use cases as they can think of. #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- 2nd phase of Event Storming: Ask participants to sort the events chronologically #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- As an Event Storming facilitator,don't hesitate to ask the dumb question no one dares to! #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- Use swimlanes or vertical alignment of domain event stickies during Event Storming. #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- 3rd phase of Event Storimng: Ask attendees to identify actors and external systems that trigger or respond to events #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- 4th phase of Event Storming: ask a volunteer to narrate the story of the system by going through the events chronologically #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- 5th phase of Event Storming: repeatedly ask: 'What might have triggered this event?' #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- Participants of an Event Storming have built shared understanding of the domain.
+This will save a tremendous amount of time by improving collaboration. #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- Participants of an Event Storming have identified problems #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- Participants of an Event Storming wrote down the first definitions of their 'Ubiquitous Language' #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- If participants an Event Storming have discovered a high return on investment problem to fix, that's what they should do right away. #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- You can continue an Event Storming by making complex decisions.
+For example, drafting a target functional architecture, to organize teams, to decide to rewrite or refactor... #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- In a few hours, you've used Big Picture Event Storming to harness collective intelligence! #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
 ---
 _From energizing the audience to reading the story of your domain, here are all the steps that you will go through during a [Big Picture Event Storming]({{site.url}}{{site.baseurl}}/categories/#big-picture)._